hzdg/django-ecstatic/README.rst

 of the local versions of the static files.
 Obviously, then, the local versions—that is, the static files on your app server—need to be the same as the ones you collected to your CDN.
 Otherwise, the app server would get different hashes and use the wrong URL!
-So if you're building your static files, you need to make sure that the built files are on your app server.
+So if your project requires a build step, you need to make sure that the built files are on your app server.
 There are two ways to do this:

-1. Include your ``STATIC_BUILD`` directory in your package and deploy it with the rest of your application code.
+1. Include your built files in your package and deploy them with the rest of your application code.
 2. Re-build the static files on the app server.

 Alternatively, you can go back to using